Masonjar13/ScriptUp/README.md

   - Scripts must be compliant with AutoHotkey_H (usually no or very few issues if it was written for AHK v1.1).
   - If you have "Start on User Login" active and move ScriptUp, it will automatically fix the registry entry (restart ScriptUp from the new path to do so).
-  - When running as a compiled script, you must have a shortcut (.lnk) to "Lib" in the same folder as ScriptUp.
+  - When running as a compiled script, you must have a shortcut (.lnk) to "Lib" in the same folder as ScriptUp to allow access to the [Standard Library](https://autohotkey.com/docs/Functions.htm#lib).
   - If using an onExit sub/function in one of the added scripts, it must not exceed 30s of process time.
 If something requires more than that amount of time, set `quitTimeout` at `Lib\fileList.ahk:2`.

 # Dependencies (included)